vicodut/C-Project-Generator/README.md

 ####File hierarchy of the new project :####

-1ere version

 #####Name\_of\_the\_Project/ #####
 *  __Source/__
  *  'Name of the Project.c'
 *  __Header/__
 *  __Objects/__

-2eme version

-         Name_of_the_Project/
-         - Source/
-         - - - 'Name of the Project.c'
-         - Header/
-         - Objects/